Rotary International and District 7390 share an interest in protecting our common legacy: the environment.

 Rotary Club of Carlisle – Sunrise in a partnership with Redwood Materials in Carson City, Nevada, will be collecting and recycling lithium-ion batteries and rechargeable devices.
 Join us on Saturday, 16 May 2026 between 10AM and 4PM at the Army Heritage Education Center Parking Lot (950 Soldiers Dr., Carlisle, PA) and bring your discarded lithium-ion batteries and rechargeable devices including smartphones, tablets, electric toothbrushes, laptops, power tool batteries, lawn equipment batteries, rechargeable vacuum batteries, wireless headphones, and any other lithium-ion battery and help close the loop.

-Smart phones, laptops and electric vehicles all are powered by lithium-ion batteries and Redwood Materials can recover more than 95% of the metals from old, end-of-life products and significantly decrease the US' reliance on newly mined materials and overseas supply chains.
+Smart phones, laptops and electric vehicles all are powered by lithium-ion batteries and Redwood Materials can recover more than 95% of the metals from old, end-of-life products that serves significantly decrease the US' reliance on newly mined materials and overseas supply chains.
 However, today, few pathways exist to get these old products recycled responsibly resulting in a national recycling rate of about 5%.
 Redwood Materials is on a mission to collect as many of these old products as possible to sustainably recycle, refine, and remanufacture these batteries here in America.

 Note that this event is specific to lithium-ion batteries.
 We cannot accept other e-waste such as power cords, flat-screen TVs, printers, copiers, or circuit boards.
+Those items can be recycled at the Cumberland County Recycling Center (1001 Claremont Road, Carlisle, PA 17013)

 We can do more.
 Our planet needs you.
 Come recycle with us!